BrooksCunningham/Fastly-Training-Demos/openapi-documentor/README.md

-# Send network data to stdout which may be used to build an openapi spec file
+# Generate an OpenAPI spec using Fastly and APIClarity

 # Here's the steps to generate a spec file